tvsnarayana/AzureDevTestDeploy/readme.md

 # Getting Started #

-See the demo folder for some demo's written in demo format.
+See the demo folder for some tutorials written in demo format.
 If you are new to Docker then you probably want to start there.
 If you are new to Docker you will want to start with the 101 demo and work your way up.
 Otherwise jump in at any point you feel comfortable.

+Naturally tutorials and demo's can always be improved.
+Please raise issues and, preferably, issue pull requests.